-We must demonstrate to physicians the medical and economic benefits of our gammaCore therapy compared to those of our competitors.
+We must demonstrate to physicians and third-party payers the medical and economic benefits of our gammaCore therapy compared to those of our competitors or other available therapies and such comparisons may not be realizable.

 Physicians play a significant role in determining the course of a patient's treatment and, as a result, the type of product that will be used to treat a patient.
 As a result, our success depends, in large part, on effectively marketing our gammaCore therapy to physicians.
 We have received several 510(k) clearances from the FDA for gammaCore therapy, however, such clearances do not necessitate adoption by physicians.
-In order for our gammaCore therapy to gain widespread adoption, we must successfully demonstrate to physicians the medical and economic benefits of our gammaCore therapy compared to competitors' products, including (i) BOTOX marketed by Allergan plc, (ii) CGRP receptor agonists marketed by Amgen Inc. (with a co-marketing arrangement with Novartis International AG), Allergan plc, Eli Lilly and Company, and Teva Pharmaceutical Industries Ltd., Biohaven Pharmaceuticals Inc., (iii) lasmiditan, marketed by Eli Lilly, (iv) Vycpti, an intravenous preventive treatment for migraine marketed by H. Lundbeck A/S, and (v) neuromodulation devices that have been marketed for the acute treatment and/or prevention of migraine, including the Cefaly, Eneura, Nerivio, and the sTMS mini devices.
+In order for our gammaCore therapy to gain widespread adoption, we must successfully demonstrate to physicians the medical and economic benefits of our gammaCore therapy compared to competitors' products, including (i) BOTOX marketed by Allergan plc, (ii) CGRP receptor agonists marketed by Amgen Inc. (with a co-marketing arrangement with Novartis International AG), Allergan plc, Eli Lilly and Company, Teva Pharmaceutical Industries Ltd., Biohaven Pharmaceuticals Inc., (iii) lasmiditan, marketed by Eli Lilly, (iv) Vycpti, an intravenous preventive treatment for migraine marketed by H. Lundbeck A/S, and (v) neuromodulation devices that have been marketed for the acute treatment and/or prevention of migraine, including the Cefaly and Nerivio devices.
 We also may face challenges because noninvasive VNS, or nVNS, is relatively new as compared to existing traditional treatments for cluster and migraine headaches.
+Furthermore, the competitive landscape for COVID-19 therapies is crowded and continues to evolve at a rapid pace.
+Various other companies, many with greater resources, are developing or commercializing treatments that potentially compete with gammaCore Sapphire CV.
+This competition could have a material adverse effect on potential acceptance, use, pricing and sales of gammaCore Sapphire CV.

 Acceptance of our gammaCore therapy depends on educating physicians as to the distinctive characteristics, perceived benefits, safety, ease of use and cost-effectiveness of our gammaCore therapy as compared to our competitors' products and communicating to physicians the proper use of our gammaCore therapy.
 If we are not successful in convincing physicians of the merits of our gammaCore therapy or educating them on the benefits of our gammaCore therapy, they may not prescribe our gammaCore therapy and we may be unable to increase our sales, sustain our growth or achieve profitability.
 In addition, we believe support of our products by physicians is essential for market acceptance and adoption.
 If we do not receive support from physicians or long-term data does not show the benefits of using our gammaCore therapy, physicians may not use it.
 In such circumstances, our results of operations would be materially adversely affected.